Java HashMap And Exception Handling

 Understanding Java HashMap

-• Allows null keys and values (only one null key allowed).
+• It allows null keys and values, though only one null key is allowed.

 Common Exceptions in HashMap